CFEL-CMI/richmol/README.md

 # Python-based Simulations of Rovibrational Molecular Dynamics

-Richmol was started by theory team members of the Controlled Molecule Imaging group (https://www.controlled-molecule-imaging.org/), Center for Free-Electron Laser Science at Deutsches Elektronen-Synchrotron.
+Richmol is currently maintained by theory team of the Controlled Molecule Imaging group (https://www.controlled-molecule-imaging.org/), Center for Free-Electron Laser Science at Deutsches Elektronen-Synchrotron.
 We hope to attract for a joint development a larger community of researchers working in fields of molecular nuclear motion dynamics, spectroscopy, and coherent control.

-Richmol is intended for computing the rotational and ro-vibrational energy levels, spectra, and field-induced time-dependent dynamics of molecules.
+Richmol is intended for computing rotational and ro-vibrational energy levels, spectra, and field-induced time-dependent dynamics of molecules.
 It can be interfaced with other similar variational codes, such  as, for example, [TROVE](https://github.com/Trovemaster/TROVE) and [Duo](https://github.com/Trovemaster/Duo).
 We welcome any feedback, feature requests, issues, questions or concerns, please report them in our [discussion forum](https://github.com/CFEL-CMI/richmol/discussions)

 ## Overview

 Richmol is a library for simulating the molecular nuclear motion dynamics and related properties.
+It is based on Python, although some of the libraries are written in Fortran.
+Richmol time-dependent propagation can run on GPUs using `numba` and `cupu` libraries.
 It includes:
 * **Rotational energy levels and spectra** (`richmol.rot`, `richmol.spectrum`): Watson Hamiltonians in *A* and *S* reduction forms, user-built custom effective rotational Hamiltonians, electric dipole, magnetic dipole, electric quadrupole, and Raman spectra
-* **Rotational field-induced dynamics** (`richmol.field`, `richmol.tdse`): simulations of rotational dynamics and related properties of a molecule placed in static and time-dependent fields
+* **Rotational field-induced dynamics** (`richmol.field`, `richmol.tdse`): simulations of rotational dynamics and related properties of molecules placed in static and time-dependent fields
-* **Ro-vibrational dynamics and spectra** (via interface with [TROVE](https://github.com/Trovemaster/TROVE)): simulations of spectra and ro-vibrational dynamics in static and time-dependent fields
+* **Ro-vibrational dynamics and spectra** (via interface with [TROVE](https://github.com/Trovemaster/TROVE)): simulations of spectra and ro-vibrational dynamics of molecules in static and time-dependent fields
-* **Non-adiabatic dynamics of diatomic molecules** (via interface with [Duo](https://github.com/Trovemaster/Duo)): field-induced dynamics including non-adiabatic and spin-orbit coupling effects
+* **Non-adiabatic dynamics of diatomic molecules** (via interface with [Duo](https://github.com/Trovemaster/Duo)): field-induced dynamics of diatomic molecules including non-adiabatic and spin-orbit coupling effects

 Coming releases will include:
 * **Hyperfine effects** (`richmol.hype`): spectra and dynamics on hyperfine states, obtained from nuclear quadrupole, spin-spin, and spin-rotation interactions